We visited the island near the world's second largest barrier reef recently after arriving in

 and there is enough distance between the villas to give everyone their "space."

-sidebar on meals).
+that night (see sidebar on meals).
 Of course, lobster is always of interest to us.
 Since our stay was short, only three nights, we had brought only one suitcase, but even then we

-clothes that we didn't wear.
+had brought clothes that we didn't wear.
 This is the type of place where your daytime dress is a bathing suit or very comfortable shorts, no shoes are necessary.
-In the
+In the evening, a

 Each villa offers a different configuration and ambiance, but they are all beautiful.
 Ours included a super king